 “I HAVE to share some networking tips fast”...I thought to myself as my eyes were riveted to the cocktail scene before me.

-At the same time, he was receiving others at the speed of light without dropping one and all this, while carrying on a conversation about the merits of electronic bicycle bells.
+At the same time, he was receiving others at the speed of light without dropping one.
+And he did all this, while carrying on a conversation about the merits of electronic bicycle bells.

 What were they doing wrong?
-Why did I to want to share my super networking tips?
+Why did they drive me to want to share my super networking tips?

-What!
-If I’ve told you once, I’ve told you a hundred times:
+If I’ve said it once, I’ve said it a hundred times:

 If you think networking is about meeting as many people as you can, telling them your name and handing them business cards, you are wrong.